Making Xcode and SPM trust a private SSH server

 Are you sure you want to continue connecting (yes/no)? yes

-When you approve this, the information is stored in ~.ssh/known-hosts, after which your computer trusts the server and you will be able to clone, push, pull etc.
+, after which your computer will trust the server and you will be able to clone, push, pull etc.

-I investivated many things, including logging in to the self-hosted GitLab instance from Xcode, checking the SSH encryption (which differed between GitLab and GitHub) etc, but nothing worked.
+, that I still had SSH access to the server and all repos, logged in to the GitLab instance from Xcode, validated the SSH encryption (which differed between GitLab & GitHub), but nothing worked.

 The solution

-When I saved the package file in Xcode, which makes Xcode resolve external dependencies, I got an actual prompt, where I could choose to trust the server.
-After clicking “Trust”, everything worked.
+When I saved the package manifest file in Xcode, which makes Xcode resolve the external dependencies, I got the alert above, where I could choose to trust the server.
+After I clicked “Trust” in the alert, everything worked.

 Conclusion

-This was a pretty nasty and unexpected workaround.
-However, it will probably and hopefully help you if you run into the same problem.
+This was a nasty problem with a strange workaround, that will hopefully be fixed in future versions of Xcode.
+However, it will hopefully help you if you run into the same problem.

 If you know of another way to trigger the prompt or trigger the trust action with a terminal script, please share any knowledge you may have in the comment section below.